 So if you’ve got something you’d like reviewed, whatever it might be, email me here as you never know what’ll tickle our fancy.

 PS: you’ll also get to hear some choice music here every week such as Michele Walther and Irina Behrendt playing Aaron Copland’s ‘Hoe Down’ from his Rodeo album.
 I sourced it off a Smithsonian music archive which has no details where or when it was recorded which surprised me given how good they usually are at such things.

 PSS: If you look to the far left of the standing menu, you’ll see Words.
 That’s where you can find the various pieces of fiction that authors have given us exclusive permission to reprint here.
 Some are excerpts such as from Charles de Lint’s Forests Of The Heart whigh is reviewed here or Deborah Grabien’s The Weaver and The Factory Maid with the review thisaway.

 Other are full stories such as Solstice by Jennifer Stevenson, or poems such as ‘The Sturgeon’s Wife’ by Catherynne Valente.
 Some exist too as audio readings by authors of their work as you’ll note by the link at the bottom of the fiction piece where they exist.
-There’s quite pieces up now and more will follow.
+There’s quite a few pieces up now and more will follow.